legalmakers/indigo-book/README.md

 # Indigo Book
 *An unofficial repository containing the unofficial Indigo Book public-domain citation project (unofficially, of course).*

-This repository contains a copy of the raw HTML behind *The Indigo Book: A Manual of Legal Citation*, a public-domain citation guide for legal materials.
+This repository contains a copy of the raw HTML behind *The Indigo Book*, a public-domain citation guide for legal materials.
+*See* Sprigman, et al., *The Indigo Book: A Manual of Legal Citation*, Public Resource (2016).
 Its unusual color choice stems from protests by the publisher of a book of a different color; more details are on [Wikipedia](https://en.wikipedia.org/wiki/The_Indigo_Book).

 This repository is doubly unofficial. having no affiliation with the publisher of the Indigo Book.
 The publisher hosts the authoritative copy on [law.resource.org](https://law.resource.org/pub/us/code/blue/IndigoBook.html),